 The fault status has changed.
 The fault status can relate to the activated port monitoring, the response of the signaling contact or the power supply monitoring.

-Overlap AP Detection (only in access point mode)

-This event is triggered when there is an entry in the "Overlap AP" list.

-- DFS (Only in access point mode)

-This event occurs if a radar signal was received or the DFS scan was started or stopped.

-WLAN Authentication Log

-Forwarding of the entries from the WLAN authentication log to the system protocol server.

-WLAN De/Authentication (Only in client mode)

-With successful or failed WLAN authentication attempts.

-- WLAN General (Only in access point mode)

-This event occurs if the channel bandwidth has changed.

-Configuration Change
+For an error to also be signaled by the fault LED "F", you must enable "Fault State Change" for the "Digital Out".
+In this case, the fault LED "F" lights up when an internal error occurs and the digital input is closed.

+- Overlap AP Detection (only in access point mode) This event is triggered when there is an entry in the "Overlap AP" list. - DFS (Only in access point mode) This event occurs if a radar signal was received or the DFS scan was started or stopped. - WLAN Authentication Log Forwarding of the entries from the WLAN authentication log to the system protocol server. - WLAN De/Authentication (Only in client mode) With successful or failed WLAN authentication attempts. - WLAN General (only in access point mode) Enabling the "WLAN General" event has no function. - Configuration Change